-IRIS’S SPRING CLASSES BEGIN TUESDAY JAN 28th AND RUN THROUGH JUNE 2nd.
+IRIS’S SUMMER CLASSES BEGIN TUESDAY JULY 7th AND RUN THROUGH AUGUST 14th.
+These are online classes.

 Asian Brush painting class is an introductory through advanced course in the art of Sumi-e, with rice paper, ink, ink stone, Asian brushes and watercolor as materials.
 The student will learn traditional sumi-e strokes and techniques using subjects taken from nature and our local seasonal environment.
 This course will explore the history, principles of art and design of Asian and American cultures.

 Please Ignore the following Information if taking online Summer Classes